On this page:

-Read the short Natural Science brochure, Is the Natural Science Major for you?
+Read the short Natural Science brochure

 The primary educational objective of the Natural Science program is the development of a solid foundation in the concepts, goals, and methods of a variety of science disciplines.
 Students can expect to build a strong knowledge base in the fundamental sciences of chemistry and physics, and to receive a broad introduction to other disciplines, such as astronomy, computer science, geology, oceanography, and the philosophy of science.
 Students choose among three curricular concentrations: (1) general science, (2) physical science, or (3) environmental science.